-The Best Food and Drink in Louisiana
+The Best Things to Eat and Drink in Louisiana

 From Slidell to Shreveport, Louisiana is home to stunning natural beauty, world-class attractions, and, of course, some amazing things to eat.
-And to celebrate all the great food and drink that this wholly unique has to offer, we’ve rounded up 23 of the Pelican State’s claims to culinary fame as part of our first annual guide to the best food and drink in every state.
+And to celebrate all the great food and drink that this wholly unique has to offer, we’ve rounded up 23 of the Pelican State’s claims to culinary fame as part of our second annual guide to the best food and drink in every state.

 Any conversation about the cuisine of Louisiana will be dominated by that of New Orleans, which is without a doubt one of the finest (and most unique) food cities in America.
 New Orleans is synonymous with Cajun and Creole cuisine, which means it’s also synonymous with deliciousness.
 Barbecue shrimp, po’boys, jambalaya, gumbo, crawfish étouffée, beignets, muffuletta, red beans and rice… these are some of the most delicious dishes on earth, and while you can probably find serviceable variations outside of Louisiana, they’ll never be as good as the real deal, served at legendary New Orleans institutions like Brennan’s, Commander’s Palace, Galatoire’s, Dooky Chase, and Tujague’s.
-Chefs such as Emeril Lagasse, John Folse, and Donald Link have brought this classic cuisine into the 21stcentury, and New Orleans also has plenty of amazing restaurants that aren’t remotely Cajun or Creole; you can find arguably the best fried chicken on earth at Willie Mae’s Scotch House, and the city’s more than 14,000 Vietnamese residents have also left their mark on the local dining scene.
+Chefs such as Emeril Lagasse, John Folse, and Donald Link have brought this classic cuisine into the 21st century, and New Orleans also has plenty of amazing restaurants that aren’t remotely Cajun or Creole; you can find arguably the best fried chicken on earth at Willie Mae’s Scotch House, and the city’s more than 14,000 Vietnamese residents have also left their mark on the local dining scene.